-Due to pent-up demand, all signs point to a massive spike in African safari travel come 2021, primarily due to the fact that it's naturally suited to social distancing (there's nowhere more remote than the African bush).
-To properly plan your safari trip, you need to allocate upwards of one year, which makes now the perfect time to get started.
+Due to pent-up demand, all signs point to a massive spike in African safari travel come 2021, primarily due to the fact that it's naturally suited to social distancing (there's nowhere more remote than a game drive in the African bush).
+To properly plan your bucket list safari trip, you need to allocate upwards of one year, which makes now the perfect time to get started.
 Here's how:

 One Year Out…

 Start your planning process by deciding when and where to go.

 The first step in your African safari planning is deciding when to go, which will ultimately come down to a decision between the dry season and the rainy season.

 The dry season, which generally runs from June to September, corresponds to the winter.
 It’s when the air is driest, the rainfall low, and the vegetation sparse.
 Because there are limited water animals surrounding riverbeds and watering holes during this time of year, you’ll have a better chance of spotting game in their natural habitat—the reduced foliage also helps with visibility.
 This is a primary reason why these peak months are the most expensive time to travel, in addition to the hottest.